Dinehub1/reward_jar_4/APPLE_WALLET_FIXES.md

 ## 🎯 Final Status

 ### ✅ Issues Resolved
-- "Unsupported file type" error fixed
+- "Sorry, your Pass cannot be installed to Passbook at this time" error fixed
 - Complete PKPass structure implemented
 - Valid PKCS#7 signature generation
 - All required icons included